andydu1/andydu1.github.io/_portfolioDF/LF3DP_generative_podium.md

 ### Post-Processing and Validation
 ![](/assets/img/podium23.png)
 ![](/assets/img/podium24.png)
-_Simulation results for A) von Mises stress, and B) maximum displacement for load cases 1-3._
+_Simulation results for von Mises stress (top) and maximum displacement (bottom) for load cases 1-3._
 -   Following the generative design, the design was modified in the Form workspace to ensure that all overhangs were greater than 45 degrees for printability

 -   Simulations were performed on the modified design to ensure that the altered bodies did not compromise the structural integrity of the podium